 Race conditions also occur when two operations are trying to update a global variable in parallel.
 In order to update the global variable, an operation reads the value, modifies it, and writes it back to the location.
 When the first operation performs the read-modify-write action and the second operation follows after, the outcome is correct and predictable.
 When the first operation reads and then the second operation reads, both operations modify and write a value.
 This action causes the read-modify-write race condition and produces invalid or missing values.

-You can avoid race conditions associated with global variables by using functional global variables.
-Functional global variables are VIs that use loops with uninitialized shift registers to hold global data.
-A functional global variable usually has an action input parameter that specifies which task the VI performs.
-The VI uses an uninitialized shift register in a While Loop to hold the result of the operation.
+To help avoid the race conditions associated with global variables, you can use functional global variables to protect critical sections of code that access the action on a variable.
 Using one functional global variable instead of multiple local or global variables ensures that only one operation executes at a time, so you never perform conflicting operations or assign conflicting values to stored data.